Looking for things to do on the Great Ocean Road? You’ve come to the right place!

 - Dairylicious Farm Fudge – free tastings of delicious, homemade fudge

-- Timboon Fine Ice Cream – highly recommend finishing up lunch at the Timboon Railway Shed Distillery with an ice cream from here
+- Timboon Fine Ice Cream – I highly recommend finishing up lunch at the Timboon Railway Shed Distillery by wandering over to get an ice cream from here

-- Sow & Piglets Microbrewery – drop by the brewery in Cooriemungle or do a tasting at the microbrewery in Port Campbell
+- Sow & Piglets Brewery – drop by the brewery in Cooriemungle or do a tasting at the microbrewery in Port Campbell

 10. Taste whisky and gin